decoyjoe/sanoid-portable/README.md

 chmod +x sanoid-portable
 ```

-Since sanoid-portable uses the invoking command name (`argv[0]`) to determine its behavior, create symbolic links for
+Create symbolic links for each tool you plan to use (sanoid-portable uses the invoking command name (`argv[0]`) to
-each tool you plan to use:
+determine its behavior):

 ```console
 ln -s sanoid-portable sanoid